 Applicants are encouraged to submit a formal application letter to the Immigration Office (via a business entity registered in Ethiopia which is inviting them to come to Ethiopia) requesting visas, with details of their trip and once approved (normally within a few days); as soon as the Ethiopian Embassies have received the approval from the Immigration office, they will be able to issue a visa straight away.
 For foreign nationals coming from countries where the Ethiopian Mission is not represented, business visa may be issued on arrival at Bole International Airport and when approved by Immigration & Nationality Affairs.
 The foreign nationals must present the approval obtained from the Immigration office for visa on arrival.

 Foreigners engaged in investment activities are issued with a permanent residence permit irrespective of the waiting period required for other applicants.

 A temporary residence permit is issued to any foreigner who is registered and not qualified for a permanent residence permit.
 Temporary residence permit is valid for one year from the date of issuance and is renewable whenever the foreigner presents the required documents, such as, renewed investment license or work permit.
 Dependents of a foreign national who has already secured a residence permit can also be issued with entry visas and are entitled to residence permits.

 A foreigner who has obtained an investment or a work permia permanent will be issued residence permit.

-The Ethiopian Investment Agency is delegated by the Ministry of Labor and Social Affairs to issue work permits for persons to be employed by a private investor.
+The Ethiopian Investment Commission is delegated by the Ministry of Labor and Social Affairs to issue work permits for persons to be employed by a private investor.
 The applicant is required to submit a valid visa and investment license with his application form.
 A work permit for a foreign employee is issued for one year.
 And it can be renewed annually for a maximum period of three years.